haera/HACS408E/content/schedule/week-05/lab-1/index.md

 {{< callout emoji="💡" >}}

-In this lab you will exploit some basic buffer overflows.
+In this lab you will exploit a basic buffer overflow.
 You will need to analyze the software to find the vulnerability in order to understand how to solve the challenge.